signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 # How to host your database with SSL and database for free for at least one year

 ## Why AWS
 Amazon Web Service is a powerful platform that allows doing a lot of things.
-Literally speaking, you can do everything beginning with simple things like hosting and ending with super-complex machine learning modelling.
+Literally speaking, you can do everything beginning with simple things like hosting and ending with super-complex machine learning modeling.
 Moreover, most of their services have:
 - free trials
-- 12 month free tier
+- 12-month free tier
 - forever free offers
 The full list of services with their free options can be found [here](https://aws.amazon.com/free/).

 Unfortunately, there are flaws too:
-- To use many of services and get most of them you need to be proficient in the service's topics
+- To use many services and get the most out of them you need to be proficient in the service's topics
-- many services have confusing UI/UX and a million of options
+- many services have confusing UI/UX and a million options
-- some of options can easily turn a free service into a crazy-cost one.
+- some of the options can easily turn a free service into a crazy-cost one.

-So, this article is dedicated to hosting an applictations with AWS.
-When you start a new startup you don't want to pay a lot for the app that you are not sure to be with in a year.
-Then, why wouldn't use an AWS to host the app, connect to your domain name, provide SSL, alongside with a relational database?
+So, this article is dedicated to hosting applications with AWS.
+When you start a new startup you don't want to pay a lot for an app that you are not sure to be within a year.
+Then, why wouldn't use AWS to host the app, connect to your domain name, and provide SSL, alongside with a relational database?

 ### Why host an app on AWS Elastic Beanstalk?
-1. It has a great free tier valid for 12 montsh.
+1. It has a great free tier valid for 12 months.
 2. It's not as hard as running your app, say, on DigitalOcean
 3. You can easily attach your own domain name and SSL.